Rednexie/node-fetch-patch/README.md

 # How do I know where 'fetch' was imported from?
 node-fetch-patch will add a property to let you know this:
-- environment variables (process.env.PATCHTYPE)
+- environment variables `process.env.PATCHTYPE`
-- global (global.patchType)
+- global `global.patchType`
-- fetch (fetch.patchType
+- fetch `fetch.patchType`

-For example, if the fetch function was imported from nodejs' native fetch api:
+For example, if the fetch function was imported from nodejs native fetch api:
 ```js
 [AsyncFunction: fetch] { patchType: 0 }
 ```